ValentineEzenwelu/K.M.V-CODES-/README.md

 - 👋 Hi, I’m Valentine Ezenwelu;
-- 👀 I’m an aspiring Software Engineer, Business Anaylst, Marketing statigist;
+- 👀 I’m an aspiring Software Engineer, Business Analyst, Marketing statigist;
 - 🌱 I’m currently working on projects using: Java, Java Processing and python;
--    I attend the University of Manitoba, Canada, where I study Business Anaylitics and Marketing;
+-    I attend the University of Manitoba, Canada, where I study Business Analyitics and Marketing;
 -    As well as General Assembly, Canada, where I study Software Engineering;
 - 📫 How to reach me gregezenwelu@gmail.com;
 -    Connect with me and exchange ideas on my Linkedin profile https://www.linkedin.com/in/valentine-ezenwelu;